 Finding a Surrogate and the Matching Process

-After reviewing your needs and situation, we go to work to find a well-suited surrogate mother for you.
+After reviewing your needs and situation, we go to work to find a well-suited Gestational Surrogate (also known as surrogate mother) for you.
 Once we have a gestational surrogate candidate, we send you information about her to review.
 If you feel she is a qualified candidate, we arrange a meeting with you (either in person or by phone) , the surrogate and her spouse, and a case manager of West Coast Surrogacy.
 If the parties agree to work together the surrogacy process begins, and psychological and medical evaluations are scheduled.

 Psychological Evaluation and Support